Consumer tech gets reprieve as U.S., China spar over tariffs

 The tariffs are designed to change negotiating dynamics between China and the United States over trade and give Trump leverage to get concessions out of Beijing.

-But Trump is also focused on his promise to voters to reinvigorate U.S. manufacturing jobs.
+But Trump is also focussed on his promise to voters to reinvigorate U.S. manufacturing jobs.

 Jacob Parker, vice president of China operations at the U.S.-China Business Council, warned that any efforts by Trump to get U.S. companies to move production back home through tariffs could backfire, much as when President Barack Obama put tariffs on Chinese tyres only to see tyre imports from Indonesia and Taiwan surge.